-- EG4 Recognize and enhance the value of Seattle's aquatic areas, including Puget Sound, the lakes, creeks, rivers, and the associated shorelines for their contributions to the quality of life in Seattle. - EG5 Pursue the long-term health of Seattle's creeks, shorelines and other water bodies by taking actions that address flooding, water quality, habitat and barriers to fish passage. - EG6 Strive to minimize the number and extent of combined sewer overflow events occurring annually in the City.
+EG4 Recognize and enhance the value of Seattle's aquatic areas, including Puget Sound, the lakes, creeks, rivers, and the associated shorelines for their contributions to the quality of life in Seattle.

+Pursue the long-term health of Seattle's creeks, shorelines and other water bodies by taking actions that address flooding, water quality, habitat and barriers to fish passage.

+EG6 Strive to minimize the number and extent of combined sewer overflow events occurring annually in the City.

-- E11 Identify long-term goals and develop plans or strategies for improving the environmental quality of each of the city's aquatic areas, including a long-term plan to restore and sustain Seattle's creeks.
-Consider in these plans or strategies the use of incentives, regulations and other opportunities for action to restore and sustain the long-term health of Seattle's creeks and shorelines. - E12 Take steps to improve water quality and the health of the city's aquatic areas, such as by eliminating the use of chemicals that have negative impacts on aquatic or human health, especially on City-owned property or rights-of-way. - E12.5 Promote the reduction of the amount of pesticides, herbicides, and artificial fertilizers used for urban agriculture within the city. - E13 Strive to achieve flows in creeks that will support a variety of aquatic life and that will control flooding and property damage caused by unregulated flows.
+E11 Identify long-term goals and develop plans or strategies for improving the environmental quality of each of the city's aquatic areas, including a long-term plan to restore and sustain Seattle's creeks.

+Consider in these plans or strategies the use of incentives, regulations and other opportunities for action to restore and sustain the long-term health of Seattle's creeks and shorelines.

-E14 Promote both public and private opportunities to improve water quality and help store aquatic habitat in the city's creeks, lakes, rivers and marine waters and their shorelines, so that these habitats are healthy for native wildlife and people.
+- E12 Take steps to improve water quality and the health of the city's aquatic areas, such as by eliminating the use of chemicals that have negative impacts on aquatic or human health, especially on City-owned property or rights-of-way. - E13 Strive to achieve flows in creeks that will support a variety of aquatic life and that will control flooding and property damage caused by unregulated flows. - Promote both public and private opportunities to improve water quality and help store aquatic habitat in the city's creeks, lakes, rivers and marine waters and their shorelines, so that these habitats are healthy for native wildlife and people.